contentful-labs/terraform-contentful/README.md

 ### Other references
 Julien Fabre: [Writing a Terraform provider](http://blog.jfabre.net/2017/01/22/writing-terraform-provider)

-## Versioning

-This project strictly follows [Semantic Versioning](http://semver.org/) by use of [semantic-release](https://github.com/semantic-release/semantic-release).

-This means that new versions are released automatically as fixes, features or breaking changes are released.

-You can check the changelog on the [releases](https://github.com/danihodovic/contentful-terraform/releases) page.

 ## Support

-If you have a problem with this provider, please file an [issue](https://github.com/danihodovic/contentful-terraform/issues/new) here on Github.
+If you have a problem with this provider, please file an [issue](https://github.com/contentful-labs/terraform-contentful/issues/new) here on Github.

 ## License